mattparkins/fpli/README.md

 dotnet run --executeFixtureAnalysis `<start gameweek>` `<number of gameweeks>` --previousPicks `<list of previously selected teams>`

 dotnet run --executeFixtureAnalysis 1 10 --previousPicks NEW ARS TOT CHE

+The fixture analyser will need to fetch the upcoming gameweeks.
+It cannot handle double gameweeks yet.
+It does not yet screen out draws from the win expectancy.